TorreBooj/js-data-types/readme.md

 ## Conclusion

-- Describe use cases of different "data types".
+- Describe use cases of different "data types."
 - Why is iterating important when working with stored data?

 <!--WDI5 10:56 -->